USDAForestService/fs-open-forest-platform/frontend/src/assets/content/arp/contact-us.md

 email: [clrdvis@fs.fed.us](mailto:clrdvis@fs.fed.us)

-Permits are available for purchase in person at the Canyon Lakes office Dec.
-1 - Dec.
-9, 2018.
+Permits are available for purchase in person at the Canyon Lakes office Nov.
+25 - Dec.
+13, 2019.
 The office is closed on Wednesdays.
 Permits for the Red Feather cutting area are also available on-site the first two weekends in December.

 ### Sulphur Ranger District